Empathy Mapping

 What is empathy vs sympathy in UX design?

-Professor Brené Brown, author of six number-one New York Times bestselling books, explains the difference between empathy and sympathy.
+Professor Brené Brown, author of six New York Times bestselling books, explains the difference between empathy and sympathy.

 You can read What Is Empathy and Why Is It So Important in Design Thinking to find out more.